 Tests used to diagnose an immune disorder include:

 Blood tests.
 Blood tests can determine if you have typical levels of infection-fighting proteins (immunoglobulins) in your blood and measure the levels of blood cells and immune system cells.
-Abnormal numbers of certain cells can indicate an immune system defect.
+Having numbers of certain cells in your blood that are outside of the standard range can indicate an immune system defect.

 Blood tests can also determine if your immune system is responding properly and producing proteins that identify and kill foreign invaders such as bacteria or viruses (antibodies).

 Prenatal testing.
 Parents who have a child with a primary immunodeficiency disorder might want to be tested for certain immunodeficiency disorders during future pregnancies.
 Samples of the amniotic fluid, blood or cells from the tissue that will become the placenta (chorion) are tested for problems.

 In some cases, DNA testing is done to check for a genetic defect.
 Test results make it possible to prepare for treatment soon after birth, if necessary.

 Treatments for primary immunodeficiency involve preventing and treating infections, boosting the immune system, and treating the underlying cause of the immune problem.
 In some cases, primary immune disorders are linked to a serious illness, such as an autoimmune disorder or cancer, which also needs to be treated.

 - Treating infections.
 Infections require rapid and aggressive treatment with antibiotics.
 Treatment might require a longer course of antibiotics than is usually prescribed.
 Infections that don't respond may require hospitalization and intravenous (IV) antibiotics.

 - Preventing infections.
 Some people need long-term antibiotics to prevent respiratory infections and permanent damage to the lungs and ears.
 Children with primary immunodeficiency might not be able to have vaccines containing live viruses, such as oral polio and measles-mumps-rubella.

 - Immunoglobulin therapy.
 Immunoglobulin consists of antibody proteins needed for the immune system to fight infections.
 It can either be injected into a vein through an intravenous (IV) line or inserted underneath the skin (subcutaneous infusion). treatment is needed every few weeks, and subcutaneous infusion is needed once or twice a week.